curl/everything-curl/cmdline-configfile.md

 system).
 On Windows, it then checks for the APPDATA variable, or as a last resort the '%USERPROFILE%\Application Data'.

-2. On windows, if there is no _curlrc file in the home dir, it checks for one in the same dir the curl executable is placed.
+2. On Windows, if there is no _curlrc file in the home dir, it checks for one in the same dir the curl executable is placed.
 On Unix-like systems, it will simply try to load .curlrc from the determined home dir.